Decelostat: Flywheels

 In the 1930s, Westinghouse developed another form of Decelostat using a flywheel of a rotary inertia type.
 The flywheel module is installed to the axlebox and connected to the wheel by a spring in such way that the flywheel will be rotating along with wheel.
 In a normal operation, the wheel will be rotated at the same speeds as the flywheel.
 In a heavy braking, the wheel will be decelerated at a higher rate than the flywheel, causing the inertia of the flywheel to overrun the rotation of the wheel.
-In a pneumatic system, this causes a valve to be open and makes the protection and dump values to release air break pressure.
+In a pneumatic system, this causes a valve to be open and makes the protection and dump valves to release air brake pressure.
 In an electro-pneumatic system, this causes an electric circuit to trigger the control module to activate the release of the air brake pressure.
 The release slows down the wheel brake to prevent wheel slipping, and brings the rotations of the wheel and the flywheel back to be in sync again.
 A well known pneumatic flywheel model is called "3-AP".